Viking Age Skjoldehamn hood in Bog Oak Black.

 Discovered in 1936 in a bog near Skjoldehamn (skjolde Harbour) in Andøya in northern Norway, On a Body including layered tunics, belt , trousers, leg wraps, sock, shoes and of course the famous hood.
 The find was initially thought to be much more recent , 18th or 19th century, but after having been studied and dated multiple times since has been determined through carbon-dating in 2009 to be from 1050-1090 AD, placing it securely in the Viking Age.

 These Hoods will insure you stay dry, warm and comfortable thanks to viking age ingenuity, as we stayed as true to the original as possible, and the natural benefits of wool.

 It will surely meet all your needs through your reenactment journey.

 In Fljótsdæla saga ( a region in Iceland ) from the late viking age , Sveinungr Demanded a young boy at his farm to head out and gather in the sheep.
 The boy insisted on bringing his hood and gloves before leaving, but Sveinungr shamed him into leaving immediately.
 Sveinungr wanted the boy to be spotted and mistaken for Gunnarr, a man who was being pursued and who had been taken into Sveinung’s protection.

-All of the garb offered here is the result of a Collaboration with Nornewoven, that we have worked toward for years.
-We’ve searched long and hard to find beautiful fabric that we ended up importing from Sweden.
-We’ve tirelessly studied historical finds as well as embroideries, jewelry pieces, stone carvings , sagas and more to ensure we offer garb that is as close to what the people of the viking age wore as we possibly can.
+All of the garb offered here is the result of a Collaboration with NorneWoven, that we have worked toward for years.
+We’ve tirelessly studied historical finds as well as embroideries, jewelry pieces, stone carvings, sagas and more to ensure we offer garb that is as close to what the people of the viking age wore as we possibly can.

-Every aspect of these pieces are a result of deep respect of the old ways, passion for crafting and history and our desire to live lives in balance with all the teachings the norse paganism offer.
+Every aspect of these pieces are a result of deep respect for the old ways, passion for history and crafting.